Ingredients (~18 sandwich cookies)

 Make the Mint Buttercream

-In a medium bowl, mix the room temperature butter and confectioners’ sugar with a handheld mixer until smooth and fluffy.
+In a medium-sized bowl, combine the room temperature butter and confectioners’ sugar using a handheld mixer until completely smooth and fluffy.

 Chocolate Brownie Mint Sandwiches